Description

 method when you need to determine the spatial boundaries of a GameObject

-within the scene.
+.
 This can be useful for collision detection, visibility checks, or spatial queries.
-However, due to its performance cost, it should be used sparingly and not within performance-critical loops.
+However, due to its performance cost, avoid calling this method frequently, such as in every frame update.